-Important trends and patterns noted in the coherent instructional systems are the collaborative processes of the EHHS faculty involving instructional planning, delivery, and progress monitoring.
-EHHS teachers embraced the use of IXL as a progress monitoring tool during the 2020-21 year.
-During FY20 and FY21, the instructional staff concentrated on literacy utilizing Lexia Software as a literacy screener.
-Leadership is needed to provide constructive feedback during collaborative sessions and support in helping the faculty reach the standards needed for effective quality instruction.
-It is also noted that leadership should focus on school improvement driven by teacher input.
+Coherent Instructional:Summarize the Important trends and patterns noted in the coherent instructional systems are coherent instructional system trends and the collaborative processes of the EHHS faculty involving instructional patterns observed by the team while planning, delivery, and progress monitoring.
+Leadership is needed to provide completing this section of the report.
+What constructive feedback during collaborative sessions and support in helping the are the important trends and patterns that faculty reach the standards needed for effective quality instruction.
+It is also will support the identification of student, noted that leadership should focus on school improvement driven by teacher, teacher, and leader needs? student, and parent input.
 A focus on data analysis for differentiated instruction is an identified need in an effort to support low achievement and to support more enrichment to move proficient learners into the distinguished category.
 Another identified need is a more rigorous approach to classroom instruction, creating more college and career-ready students.
 In addition, to better support our subgroups, continued support and training is needed in the area of co-teaching and ELL instruction.
-A strong focus on lesson components is needed to emphasize the importance of activating strategies and summary of lessons.
-Feedback about the district's learning management system, Canvas, revealed a need to continue making the product more user-friendly and more of a support for learning since the next school year would be a complete in-person delivery model.
-The school will be converting to an A-B modified block schedule next year; thus, professional development and support will be needed as teachers adjust to longer instructional sessions.
+A strong focus on teacher feedback for students is needed.
+The school will be continuing an A-B modified block schedule next year; thus, professional development and support will continue to be needed as teachers continue to adjust to longer instructional sessions.